 - 3.4 In August 2018, the Executive agreed in principle support to work with partners to develop a multi-agency Public Services Hub.
 In November 2018 Redditch Borough Council commissioned DragonGate Market Intelligence (DGMI) to develop a business case for moving forward with town centre public service hub with the local authority as anchor.
 The commission required DGMI to engage adjacent local partners in the public sector and establish the strength of the case for a project to meet the twin objectives of the regeneration of Redditch town centre and the Council-led transformation of public services delivered collaboratively in the town.
-The scope of the outline business case was to review all reasonable options including refurbishment of the existing Town Hall, the wholesale redevelopment of the Public Sector and Cultural Quarter. - 3.5 Dragongate engaged with a full range of local partners and public service organisations to assess the appetite for a facility of this type and secured in principle support from a number of tenants see report.
+The scope of the outline business case was to review all reasonable options including refurbishment of the existing Town Hall, the wholesale redevelopment of the existing site and relocation of a new build within the vicinity of the Public Sector and Cultural Quarter. - 3.5 Dragongate engaged with a full range of local partners and public service organisations to assess the appetite for a facility of this type and secured in principle support from a number of tenants see report.
 This information in addition to an assessment of the current working arrangements/space requirements at the town hall resulted in a preferred option emerging from the business case which is to build a new Community Hub and retain the existing Town Hall to be either sold or let. - 3.6 There were clear benefits for pursuing the hub shown in the report which achieved both regeneration and transformational objectives;